MicrosoftLearning/mslearn-postgresql/Instructions/Labs/05-exercise-create-stored-procedure-azure-database-for-postgresql.md

 ## Before you start

+Make sure you have:

 1. You have installed and started Azure Database for PostgreSQL flexible server.
+This should have been installed by the previous Bicep script.
+1. You have already cloned the lab scripts from [PostgreSQL Labs](https://github.com/MicrosoftLearning/mslearn-postgresql.git).
+If you haven't done so, clone the repository locally:
+    1. Open a command line/terminal.
+    1. Run the command:
+       ```bash
+       md .\DP3021Lab
+       git clone https://github.com/MicrosoftLearning/mslearn-postgresql.git .\DP3021Lab
+       ```
+       > NOTE
+       >
+       > If **git** is not installed, [download and install the ***git*** app](https://git-scm.com/download) and try running the previous commands again.
 1. You have installed Azure Data Studio.
-1. You have already cloned the lab scripts from [PostgreSQL Labs](https://github.com/MicrosoftLearning/mslearn-postgresql.git).
+If you haven't then [download and install ***Azure Data Studio***](https://go.microsoft.com/fwlink/?linkid=2282284).
+1. Install the **PostgreSQL** extension in Azure Data Studio.
-1. Open Azure Data Studio and connect to your Azure Database for PostgreSQL flexible server.
+1. Open Azure Data Studio and connect to your Azure Database for PostgreSQL flexible server created by the Bicep script.
+Enter the user name **pgAdmin** and password **the random admin password** you previously created.
 1. If you haven't yet created the zoodb, select **File**, **Open file** and navigate to the folder where you saved the scripts.
 Select **../Allfiles/Labs/02/Lab2_ZooDb.sql** and **Open**.
 Run the script.

 ## Create a stored procedure